Skip to main content

 • graphics

-• “The art style is simplistic and often feels half-finished or rushed, which is disappointing when the semi-pretty pictures make up almost your entire experience listening to the story.”
+• “The art style is simplistic and often feels half finished or rushed, which sucks when the semi pretty pictures make up almost your entire experience listening to the story.”

 • gameplay

-• “There are a small number of gameplay elements, like exploring for clues in certain locations or doing some quick actions with movements of the mouse, as if you were actually playing as Richard Hannay; it's not much, but it does a great job of immersing you in the world.”
+• “There are a small number of gameplay elements, like exploring for clues in certain locations or doing some quick actions with movements of the mouse, as if you were actually playing as Richard Hannay; it's not much but it does a great job to immerse you in the world.”

 • music

-• “The music really sets the mood and does what it needs to do, giving off an ominous and unsettling feeling like you're not completely safe.”
+• “The music really sets the mood and perfectly captures an ominous and unsettling feeling, enhancing the sense that you are not completely safe.”

-• “The soundtrack and ambiance create just the right atmosphere as you step in the shoes of Hannay in a grand tale of pre-WWI espionage.”
+• “The soundtrack and ambiance create just the right atmosphere as you step into the shoes of Hannay in a grand tale of pre-WWI espionage.”

 • “The music is fitting, but the loops are cut terribly, and the final track makes you wonder if you were watching Jason Bourne.”